-The Study of the U.S. Institutes (SUSIs) for Student Leaders are intensive short-term academic programs whose purpose is to provide groups of undergraduate student leaders with a deeper understanding of the United States while simultaneously enhancing their leadership skills.
-The five-week Institutes will consist of a balanced series of seminar discussions, readings, group presentations, and lectures.
+The Study of the U.S. Institutes (SUSIs) for Student Leaders are intensive short-term academic programs that provide groups of undergraduate student leaders with a deeper understanding of the United States while simultaneously enhancing their leadership skills.
+The five-week programs offer a balanced series of seminar discussions, readings, group presentations, and lectures.

-The first part of the program, a four-week academic residency, will provide participants with an overview of the history and contributions of diverse women in public life in the United States to promote effective democracies.
-The second part of the program is a one-week educational tour where participants will visit a different part of the United States.
+The first part of the program is a four-week academic residency that provides participants an overview of the history and contributions of diverse women in public life in the United States to promote effective democracies.
+The second part of the program is a one-week educational tour where participants visit a different part of the United States.
 The program will be conducted in Spanish and will take place at the University of Arizona in Tucson.

 Who can apply?

 Interested parties must fulfill all the following requirements:

 - Be a female Guatemalan citizen of indigenous or African descent

 - Be proficient in Spanish

 - Be between 18 and 25 years old

 - Have completed at least one (1) semester of undergraduate studies and have at least one (1) semester left of undergraduate studies and therefore committed to return to your home university following completion of the program